Radio with Pictures

-Radio with Pictures was an early music video programme, airing on New Zealand broadcaster TV2 (later South Pacific Television) from 1976 to 1989.
+Radio with Pictures is an early music video programme, airing on New Zealand broadcaster TV2 (later South Pacific Television) from 1976 to 1989.
 "RadPix" aired as a weekly, late night series featuring adult and alternative music.

 History

 In 1976, TV2 producer Peter Grattan coordinated pop clips being supplied for no charge by record companies, some of them being unsuitable for the children's or prime time schedule (from artists such as The Tubes, Sex Pistols, Stranglers, etc.) With over sixty "unusable" pop clips, Grattan proposed a late night "radio with pictures" concept to then-Head of Programmes Kevan Moore.
 Moore was a former producer of The C'mon Show, a popular music series in the 1960s, and had included pop clips in that program.

 The concept was approved and the first thirteen half-hour episodes aired from September through December 1976.
 RadPix had no budget and thus no host; instead, imaginative Terry Gilliam-style graphics linked the various pop clips (in later series, similar graphics, by Fane Flaws, were used as part of the opening credits).
 The first clip to play was Steve Miller's "Fly Like an Eagle" and the first show also featured New Zealand band Red Hot Peppers (not to be confused with the Red Hot Chili Peppers).
 Subsequently, a NZ-based act was featured every week and to end the first series, Grattan produced a Keepin' It Kiwi special with ten NZ acts.
 RadPix also became an avenue for international acts such as Bob Marley, Little Feat, Blondie and Rainbow to gain fans, promote tours and sell records.

 RadPix eventually achieved cult status, and record companies also took note: artists aired on RadPix would often see substantially increased sales.
 Also watching was Mike Nesmith (of The Monkees fame); in November 1976, he saw the show in a motel while on a solo NZ tour.
 Seeing the concept's potential, he returned to America and shared the idea with Robert Pittman.
 The result was, ultimately, MTV.

 But in 1977, four years prior to MTV, the now popular RadPix had been allocated a small budget with producer Alan Thurston (died 2008) and its first presenter.
 Barry Jenkin, whose profile in New Zealand was comparable to John Peel in the UK, was passionate about the new, emerging sounds of the day. (e.g.: Neil Young: "Like a Hurricane".)
 It echoed the work he had been doing on his NZ radio broadcast (on Radio Hauraki).
 With his encyclopedic knowledge of rock and his signature "Good evening citizens" introduction, Barry Jenkin (Dr. Rock) helped give the show an alternative edge, cemented later by the arrival of punk rock, the audience for which was fanatical.
 Jenkin was sometimes noticeably unhappy on air when introducing clips which he believed were unsuitable for the show, particularly anything he perceived to be "too commercial".